supleed2/EIE4-FYP/writeup.md

 - TODO: Summarise the rest of the report, focus on rationale, aims, terms of reference, brief mention of what is to come/in each chapter, ie does it work or not

 > High level problem statement / motivation.
 Outline the main problems your project addresses, and introduce the structure of the remaining report, what is covered in which chapters and how they relate to each other, but not in detail.
+>
+> The first page is prime real estate and it's most important purpose is to answer the question "what is this thing" to a reasonably high technical level - make sure it's clear what it is that you have done & only really address that rather than the stuff you've added on to, which should be assumed knowledge in the introduction.
+>
+> If you have a good example for a leading graphic of something relevant to the resulting problem (I'm doing compiling graphs, so I've got a graph alongside the code of that graph) then that's a good thing to have as again it really helps to answer "what is this thing"

 # Background